Elakkiya16/BITSF459_Computer_Vision/Lab7_Task_Sheet.md

 - Why do **SIFT features** remain stable across multiple images?
 - What parameters or unknowns **increase when cameras are uncalibrated**?
 - What does **bundle adjustment** refine after triangulation?
+- What is the real-world trade-off between accuracy and runtime in SfM?

 ## 🏁 Submission